accessibilitywars/zaw2/content/builds/heal-alac-willbender.md

 3. Use {{ skill(id="62603") }} (F2) on cooldown, afterwards use {{ skill(id="62668") }} (F1)/{{ skill(id="62648") }} (F3) to reposition.
 4. Use {{ skill(id="9153") }} when you require stability.

-_The importance of your auto attacks cannot be emphasized enough.
-Your auto attacks heal, provide alacrity, regeneration, might and protection and a field to trigger Relic of Karakosa with!_
+<small>*The importance of your auto attacks cannot be emphasized enough.
+Your auto attacks heal, provide alacrity, regeneration, might and protection and a field to trigger Relic of Karakosa with!*</small>

 **Burst Heals and Revives**